 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MISSISSIPPI:

 SECTION 1.
+Short Title.
 This act shall be known and may be cited as the “Revised Mississippi Law on Notarial Acts.”

 SECTION 2.
+Definitions.
 As used in this act, the following words and phrases have the meanings ascribed in this section unless the context clearly requires otherwise:

 (a) “Acknowledgment” means a declaration by an individual in person before a notarial officer that the individual has signed a record for the purpose stated in the record and, if the record is signed in a representative capacity, that the individual signed the record with proper authority and signed it as the act of the individual or entity identified in the record.

+(b) “Communication technology” means an electronic device or process that:

+(1) allows a notarial officer and a remotely located individual to communicate with each other simultaneously by sight and sound; and

+(2) when necessary and consistent with other applicable law, facilitates communication with a remotely located individual who has a vision, hearing, or speech impairment.

+(c) “Credential analysis” means a process or service operating according to criteria approved by the Secretary of State through which a third person or party affirms the validity of a government-issued identification credential through review of public or proprietary data sources.

-(b) “Electronic” means relating to technology having electrical, digital, magnetic, wireless, optical, electromagnetic or similar capabilities.
+(d) “Electronic” means relating to technology having electrical, digital, magnetic, wireless, optical, electromagnetic or similar capabilities.

+(e) “Electronic notarization system” means a set of applications, programs, hardware, software, or technologies designed to enable a notary public to perform electronic notarizations that renders every electronic notarial act tamper-evident through the use of a security procedure and that meets the requirements of this act and any rules established by the Secretary of State.

-(c) “Electronic signature” means an electronic symbol, sound or process attached to or logically associated with a record and executed or adopted by an individual with the intent to sign the record.
+(f) “Electronic signature” means an electronic symbol, sound or process attached to or logically associated with a record and executed or adopted by an individual with the intent to sign the record.

+(g) “Foreign state”, as used in Section 6, means a jurisdiction other than the United States, a state, or a federally recognized Indian tribe.

+(h) “Identity proofing” means a process or service by which a third person provides a notarial officer with a means to verify the identity of a remotely located individual by a review of personal information from public or private data sources.

-(d) “In a representative capacity” means acting as:
+(i) “In a representative capacity” means acting as:

 (i) An authorized officer, manager, member, agent, partner, trustee or other representative for a person other than an individual;